giagutie/CUCM-WIKI/docs/intro.md

 The `npm run start` command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/.

 Open `docs/intro.md` (this page) and edit some lines: the site **reloads automatically** and displays your changes.

+**This wiki has been created as an Internal Project to list common issues we face on our daily basis in CUCM**.